A Modular Approach to Unclonable Cryptography: Applications

 \begin{remark} The proof of \cref{thm:sde-lift} can be adapted to prove the same construction lifts a $\SDE$ with $\distriden$-selective $\cpa$ anti-piracy to $\distriden$-$\cpa$ anti-piracy. \end{remark}

-\Cref{rem:selective-cpa-from-id-upo,rem:sde-lift-distriden} together gives us the following corollary. \begin{corollary} Assuming an indistinguishability obfuscation scheme $\io$ for $\ppoly$, a puncturable pseudorandom function family $\prf=(\gen,\eval,\puncture)$, and a $\distrid$-generalized $\UPO$ scheme for any generalized puncturable keyed circuit class in $\ppoly$ (see \Cref{subsec:upo-definition} for the formal definition of $\distrid$), there exists a secure public-key unclonable encryption for multiple bits. \end{corollary}
+\Cref{rem:selective-cpa-from-id-upo,rem:sde-lift-distriden} together gives us the following corollary. \begin{corollary} Assuming an indistinguishability obfuscation scheme $\io$ for $\ppoly$, a puncturable pseudorandom function family $\prf=(\gen,\eval,\puncture)$, and a $\distrid$-generalized $\UPO$ scheme for any generalized puncturable keyed circuit class in $\ppoly$ (see \Cref{subsec:upo-definition} for the formal definition of $\distrid$), there exists a secure public-key unclonable encryption for multiple bits (see \Cref{subsec:uenc} for the definition). \end{corollary}

 \begin{proof} By \cite{GZ20}, a $\SDE$ scheme for multiple-bit messages satisfying $\distriden$-selective $\cpa$ anti-piracy, implies private-key unclonable encryption for multiple bits.
 Then the result of~\cite{AK21} shows that there exists a transformation from one-time unclonable encryption to public-key unclonable encryption assuming post-quantum secure public-key encryption, which in turn can be instantiated using $\iO$ and puncturable pseudorandom functions~\cite{SW14}. \end{proof}